tmokmss/blog/src/data/blog/20251027-cdk-container-image-build/index.md

 ### Using Container Images with Other Constructs

-Beyond ECS/Lambda, there are other AWS services that use container images.
+Other than ECS/Lambda, there are other AWS services that use container images.
 In those cases, you can use properties like `image.imageUri`.
 However, note that in this case, you need to explicitly grant read permissions to the repository for the consuming side.

 ```typescript